apptainer/singularity-userdocs/endpoint.rst

 <https://cloud.sylabs.io/library/guide#create>`_ their container
 images with others.

-The ``remote`` command group in Singularity allows you to login to an account on the public container services cloud, or configure Singularity to point to a local installation of Singularity Enterprise, which provides an on-premise private Container Library, Remote Builder and Key Store.
+The ``remote`` command group in Singularity allows you to login to an account on the public Sylabs cloud, or configure Singularity to point to a local installation of Singularity Enterprise, which provides an on-premise private Container Library, Remote Builder and Key Store.

 Users can setup and switch between multiple remote endpoints, which are stored in their ``~/.singularity/remote.yaml``